 This program provides income-qualified, mortgage-ready homebuyers with a flexible grant towards their down payment, closing costs, or home repairs.
 In exchange, the homebuyer signs a ground lease, and the home and homeowner become a part of the community land trust!

-City of Bridges CLT can make a grant of up to $40,000 to pay for downpayment, closing costs, and/or repairs and updates to a home for income-qualified homebuyers.
+City of Bridges CLT can award a grant of up to $45,000 to pay for downpayment, closing costs, and/or repairs and updates to a home for income-qualified homebuyers.
 The size of the grant is determined based on each individual’s need for downpayment support as well as the repairs and updates the specific home needs.

-For example, if a home is listed for $150,000 but a buyer is pre-qualified for a $130,000 mortgage, CBCLT can provide $20,000 of downpayment support so that the buyer can afford the home.
+For example, if a home is listed for $180,000 but a buyer is pre-qualified for a $160,000 mortgage, CBCLT could provide $20,000 of downpayment support so that the buyer can afford the home.

 Through the CLT model, the $45,000 grant will stay with the house – permanently.
 The home’s maximum resale price is restricted by the CLT ground lease, ensuring that the new homeowner can build equity while also making sure that a moderate income buyer in the future will be able to purchase the house.

 The target list price is up to $185,000, and the homes are subject to CBCLT approval.
 The CBCLT will look for issues related to structural integrity and key life safety items.
-If you have more questions about CLT eligibility, please give us a call!
+If you have more questions about eligibility, please give us a call!